Randhir Kumar Soni

 Randhir Kumar Soni (born 1975) is an Indian politician and a member of the Bihar Legislative Assembly.
 He is a member of the Janata Dal (United), who is currently representing the Sheikhpura constituency in the Bihar Legislative Assembly.

+Life and political career

+In 2012, Soni survived a fatal land mine attack near Tanti bridge in the vicinity of his ancestral village, while returning from a visit to his constituency.
+In his statement to police, he accused Ashok Mahto gang of plotting this attack on his life.
+However, Ashok Mahto along with his two close accomplices, Pintu Mahto and Bachu Mahto were imprisoned at that time in connection with a murderer case (Manipur massacre) near Ariyari Police Station leading to dilution of charges made by him.